 It may sound like a silly question but I would bet most owners with older cats could recount multiple examples of ‘feline senility’.
 Some are funny, some are sad and some are just plain unpleasant.
 But as tempting as it is to be angry with your cat for, say, mistaking your bed for a litter tray, the truth is that more than 50% of cats over 15 years of age suffer from some degree of dementia, also known as Cognitive Dysfunction Syndrome (CDS).
 Is your cat one of them?

 Let’s start with a couple of questions to get you thinking:

-2) Does your cat demand more attention that she used to?
+- Does your cat demand more attention than she used to?